Documentation

 ---|---|

-maxScore | number of gaps |
+maxScore | Number of gaps |

 score | 1 for each gap filled correctly |

-errorCount | 1 for each gap filled incorrectly, but only if gap is not-empty |
+errorCount | 1 for each gap filled incorrectly, but only if the gap is not empty |

 Events